 Recovering from addiction is a huge accomplishment.
-Often though, the process of reentering the workforce feels awkward or stressful, which is the last thing people in recovery should have to deal with.
-Avenues Recovery have put together this guide to help you navigate the unique challenges that might arise from either returning to work after rehab or starting a new job.
+Often, though, the process of re-entering the workforce feels awkward or stressful, which is the last thing people in recovery should have to deal with.
+Avenues Recovery, leaders in addiction recovery, have put together this guide containing top tips to help you navigate the unique challenges that might arise from either returning to work after rehab or starting a new job.

-- Healthy environment: This refers to both physical environment and coworkers.
+- Healthy environment: This refers to both the physical environment and your coworkers.
 Both should be conducive to your physical, mental, and emotional wellbeing.

-- Opportunities for growth: Setting goals is key to healthy recovery, so a position where you can learn more skills and/or gain promotion will help not only your career but also your sobriety.
+- Opportunities for growth: Setting goals is key to a healthy recovery; therefore, a position where you can learn more skills and/or gain promotion will help not only your career but also your sobriety.

 If you decide to look for a new job, here are some things to expect:

-- Gaps in employment history: Employers are not allowed to ask you about prior substance abuse.
-But in some cases, you may find it necessary to be upfront with this information either during an interview or after getting the job.
+- Gaps in employment history: Although employers are not allowed to ask you about prior substance abuse, you may find it necessary to be upfront with this information either during an interview or after getting the job.
 Weigh the pros and cons for every new situation, and be prepared to explain employment gaps on your resume during which you sought treatment.

 - References: If your addiction has left you without references, you can rebuild your professional network by interning or volunteering.